Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 List of encrypted BLS12-381 keystore files to load the validator keys from.

-The files can be created when generating validators using the `teku validator generate --keys-output-path` option.
+The keystore files can be created when generating validators using the `teku validator generate --keys-output-path` option.

 ### validators-key-password-files